nmbooker/python-odookit/README.md

-# python-odookit
-[WIP] A more modern and better designed oekit, for Python 3
+# python-odookit [WIP] A more modern and better designed oekit, for Python 3

+Compared to https://github.com/nmbooker/oekit, I'm aiming for:
+* a more modular design for developers using it as a library,
+* newer 'odoo' naming,
+* a more consistent naming convention for scripts; and
+* Python 3 support

+I'll write an extra 'python-odookit-compat-scripts' library for optional compatibility with existing script callers.